-H2 is a 25 bedded unit which provides specialist respiratory care for both chronic and acute conditions.
+H2 is a twenty-five bedded unit with three additional escalation beds which provides specialist respiratory care for both chronic and acute conditions.

 The team would like to take this opportunity to welcome you to the ward.

-The ward manager is Alexandra Glazebrook who is supported by Sister Jemma Garlick, Sister Tracey Twigg, Sister Stacey Devine and Charge Nurse Joshua Neal who work alongside an amazing team of nurses, support workers, the ward clerk and housekeeper.
+The ward manager is Leane Donoghue-Horrocks who is supported by Sister Jemma Garlick, Sister Tracey Twigg, Sister Natasha Ellison and Charge Nurse Benedict Gyamerah who collaborate with an amazing team of nurses, support workers, the ward clerk and housekeeper.

-The ward is made up of thirteen side rooms and four separate bay areas housing four patients in each bay area.
-Working closely alongside the wider multi-disciplinary team, the unit can undertake investigations to support diagnosis and treatment of conditions which require long term airway ventilation such as obstructive sleep apnoea, motor neuron disease or chronic respiratory failure.
+The ward consists of thirteen side rooms and three separate bay areas, housing four patients in each bay area (five patients when the escalation spaces are utilised).
+Collaborating closely with the wider multi-disciplinary team, the unit can undertake investigations to support diagnosis and treatment of conditions which require long term airway ventilation such as obstructive sleep apnoea, motor neuron disease or chronic respiratory failure.

 Visiting Times/Mealtimes

-The team on H2 endeavor to provide a high standard of holistic patient centered care, maintaining privacy and dignity and promoting autonomy and respect to all patients and service users.
-We aim to promote good health and feel it is fundamental to our role to provide any and all information to support patients to make informed choices about their care.
+The team on H2 strive to provide a high standard of holistic patient-centred care, maintaining privacy and dignity and promoting autonomy and respect to all patients and service users.
+We aim to promote good health and feel it is fundamental to our role to provide all information to support patients to make informed choices about their care.

 We are very keen to maintain high standards of care for all those patients and service users who come into the unit.
 However, we appreciate that you may wish to provide feedback or discuss your concerns with the team.